Printemps de l'Innovation Open Source - Inria

 Résumé : Pour l'industrie des objets connectés, intégrer l'écosystème du libre est une nécessité et une assurance de pérennité.
 La sécurité liée à ces nouveaux développements est également un point fondamental qui sera abordé l'après-midi.

-Programme dirigé par Pierre Ficheux (Directeur technique de Smile-ECS) ; Mehdi Ammi (Maître de Conférences Université de Paris-Sud / LIMSI-CNRS) et Isabelle Fantoni (Directeur de Recherche CNRS).
+Programme dirigé par Pierre Ficheux (directeur technique de Smile-ECS) ; Mehdi Ammi (maître de conférences, université de Paris-Sud / LIMSI-CNRS) et Isabelle Fantoni (directrice de recherche CNRS).

 Vendredi 12 mai - Blockchains - Réalités techniques et perspectives scientifiques